HasTum/Retail_sales_analysis/README.md

 # Retail Sales Analysis

 This project is a comprehensive analysis of retail sales data aimed at understanding fluctuations in client sales performance, customer demographics, and purchasing behavior.
-The analysis was conducted using Python and SQL, and it forms part of the Machine Learning and Data Science course at Armenian Code Academy.

 ## Table of Contents